theupdateframework/taps/tap4.md

 The value of the "repositories" key in D1 is a dictionary D2.
 Every key in D2 specifies a shortname for a repository (e.g., "django").
 Every value in D2 is a dictionary D3 with at least one key: "metadata_directory" which contains the previous and current metadata for this repository.
 D3 may also contain the "url" key, which specifies the complete URL needs to resolve metadata and targets.

 The value of the "delegations" key in D1 is a list L1.
-Every member in L1 is a dictionary D4 with at least two keys: "paths" which specifies a target path, and "repositories" which specifies a list L2.
+Every member in L1 is a dictionary D4 with at least two keys: "paths" which specifies a list of target paths of patterns, and "repositories" which specifies a list L2.
 L2 contains one or more keys, or repository shortnames, from D2.
 D4 may also contain the "terminating" key, which is a Boolean attribute indicating whether or not this delegation terminates backtracking in the absence of the required number of signatures for a matching target.

 The following is an example of D1: